luke-rogers/ios-build-action/README.md

 ### `increment-build-number`

-Automatically increment the build number by one before building the application.
-Default `false`.
+Increment the build number before building the application.
+Default `""`.

+ - `true` - automatically increment the project build number by one
+ - `testflight` - increment the latest TestFlight build number by one
+ - a specific build number e.g. `75`

 ## Contributions Welcome!